juptier21/juptier21/README.md

   -Understanding of user experience (UX) and user interface (UI) design principles. <br>
   -Problem-solving and analytical skills. <br>
   -Good attention to details. <br>
-  -Ability to effectivly work as part of large international teams as well as solo squad. <br>
+  -Ability to effectively work as part of large international teams as well as solo squad. <br>
   -Strong experience in providing great customer service to clients and stackholders. <br>
   -Passion for continuous learning and keeping up-to-date with the latest technologies and trends in web development. <br>
 </p>